Physical and archaeology: modern detection tools

 • Satellite imagery: observation of archaeological sites from space.

-• Ground-penetrating radar: visualization of underground layers.
+• Ground penetrating radar: visualization of underground layers.

-• 3D modeling: digital reconstruction of archaeological sites and objects.
+• 3D modeling: digital reconstruction of sites and archaeological objects.

 • Archaeological diagnostics: characterization of remains before excavations.